supermellowcats/supermellowcats.github.io/_posts/WIP/keynes.md

 Take a stand.
 Be better.

-PS: Mr. Modi is a bigot without even being a good economist.
+PS: Mr. Modi is a bigot without even being a competent economist.

 Sources:
 [1]: James Maynard Keynes, 1925.
 "Short View of Russia"